Samuel Somerville: Malaysia

+Brunei

+On 5 July 2026, Somerville was announced as a new signing for DPMM FC alongside Nicholas Swirad, to serve as competition for Haimie Abdullah Nyaring.
+He made his DPMM debut in a 3–0 away defeat to Johor Darul Ta'zim F.C. on 4 September.

 International career

 On 10 May 2021, Somerville received a first call-up from Malaysia as third choice keeper for the World Cup qualifying matches against Kuwait, Bahrain, United Arab Emirates, Vietnam and Thailand.